trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 You may now start running commands and create test rules to validate its operation.

 Start with turning your motion detection features On/Off and watch the change in state.
+Check the log to see the results.
+Check Events, too.
+State changes will be posted immediately using sendEvent but there may be queuing delays in HE.

 Test the Enable/Disable commands with and without filters and confirm the state changes.
 Check the log to see the results.

-Enable Alarm Input Handling and turn the Alarm On to confirm you receive the notifications you have configured for the event.
+Enable Alarm Input Handling using the Enable command with the filter "a" and then turn the Alarm On to confirm you receive the notifications you have configured for the event.
 If you have a camera with a siren, check that option under Linkage Methods to see how fast the trigger is.

 IMPORTANT: Do not forget to turn the Alarm OFF in your rules when conditions go back to normal.
 If you have a rule with (conditions=true) that turns it on, you need a second rule with (conditions=false) to turn it off.
 Forgetting to turn off the alarm will eventully lead the camera to send out notifications every minute that the alarm is active.
 Not all cameras will behave the same. **Do not forget to turn the lights off.**

+Note: By design, the Alarm Input Handling event is NOT included by default when running On/Off or Enable/Disable commands with no filter (i.e. switch "all available").
+You need to control the enabled/disabled state of that event separately.

 ### In Summary
 This driver gives you the flexibility to trigger your cameras with more reliable and consistent PIR sensors, or any other sensor.
 For example, when you're away and your house is armed, you can trigger all of your cameras if any one of your security sensors goes off.